andrasq/node-ieee-float/README.md

 ### readFloatLE( buf, [offset] )

 Extract a little-endian 32-bit float from the buffer or array `buf` starting at `offset`.
-No bounds checking is done, will read past the end of the buffer and return NaN.
+No bounds checking is done, will read past the end of the array and return 0.

 ### readFloatBE( buf, [offset] )

 Extract a big-endian 32-bit float from the buffer or array `buf` starting at `offset`.
-No bounds checking is done, will read past the end of the buffer and return NaN.
+No bounds checking is done, will read past the end of the buffer and return 0.

 ### writeDoubleLE( buf, val, [offset] )

 Store a little-endian 64-bit double into `buf` starting at `offset` (default offset 0).
-No bounds checking is done, will write past the end of the buffer.

 ### writeDoubleBE( buf, val, [offset] )

 Store a big-endian 64-bit double into `buf` starting at `offset` (default offset 0).
-No bounds checking is done, will write past the end of the buffer.

 ### readDoubleLE( buf, [offset] )